Whether you have a toddler, preschooler or young school-aged child, involve him in a variety of different activities.

 It may be difficult, but don't let your TV become your babysitter.
 Plopping your child in front of the TV while you do housework (or rest) isn't helping him.
 The connections being built in your child's brain during his first few years of life are critical.

 Instead of watching TV, your child should be spending time listening to you read and sing, playing with you, looking at pictures and listening to music.

 Once you do let your child watch TV, please consider the following guidelines.

 - After age 2, limit the amount of TV he watches to one to two hours or less each day.
 This includes video and computer game use.

-- For every hour of TV watched a day, have your child do one hour of physical activity (such as run, skip, ride a trike or go for a swim).
+- For every hour of TV watched a day, have your child do one hour of physical activity (such as running, skipping, riding a trike or going for a swim).

 - Watch TV with your child to answer questions or explain what is happening.
 He could be easily frightened or influenced if you are not there to talk with him.
 Ask your child questions such as, "Do you think this is pretend or real?"
 "Is this how we act in our home?"
 "What do you think would happen if you acted this way?"

 - Tell your child why you don't approve of certain shows and why you approve of others.

 - Watch educational programs as much as possible.

 - Turn off the TV one night a week for family time (such as reading, playing board games or listening to music together).